tdxa/Machine-learning-course/README.md

 # Machine-learning-course

 Repository created for tasks from the Machine Learning course at university.
+The tasks were prepared by [Przemysław Sekuła](https://github.com/PrzemekSekula/DeepLearningClasses1).

 ## Table of tasks